ChiliMonanta/bose-soundTouch-10-radio-bridge/README.md

 Expected after a successful bridge boot:

-- `/info` shows a non-empty `margeAccountUUID`.
+- `/info` shows a `margeAccountUUID` (an empty value has also been observed to work depending on setup).
 - `/sources` contains `LOCAL_INTERNET_RADIO` with status `READY`.

 Notes:

-- In the working flow, `margeAccountUUID` is assigned automatically during boot.
+- In the working flow, `margeAccountUUID` is assigned automatically during boot, but the speaker has also been observed to work with it left empty.
 - No manual `setMargeAccount` step is required once `margeServerUrl` and `bmxRegistryUrl` are correct.
 - If `LOCAL_INTERNET_RADIO` does not appear immediately after changing URLs, reboot the speaker again and re-check `/info` and `/sources`.